FHA Home Loans

 - A manufactured housing unit (must be on a permanent foundation)

-CrossCountry Mortgage, Inc. is an FHA Approved Lending Institution and is not acting on behalf of or at the direction of HUD/FHA or the Federal government.
+CrossCountry Mortgage is an FHA Approved Lending Institution and is not acting on behalf of or at the direction of HUD/FHA or the Federal government.
 Guidelines subject to change without notice.

 Advantages for Homeowners

 Thinking about buying your first home?
 An FHA loan may be just what you need.
 These mortgages benefit first-time homebuyers in that you can have a non-occupant like a parent or relative be a co-applicant the loan with you.
-Your down payment can be as low as 3.5% of the purchase price, and closing costs and fees can be included in the loan.
+Your down payment can be as low as 3.5% of the purchase price.

 Useful For Fixer Uppers